DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 JavaScript is used to map each HTML audio tag to a function that extracts the pan value from the tag's class attribute.
 The pan value and audio file is loaded into a buffer.
 Each audio file in the buffer is triggered at 2 second intervals.
 Web Audio API offers PannerNodes [@web_audio_pan], which allow for each audio file to be panned relative to their position in the detected input image.
 BufferLoader[@web_audio_buf] used alongside the PannerNodes simulate the placement of audio on a virtual 3-dimensional audio plane.
 A more detailed explanation of this functionality can be found in Appendix B under the heading 'Sound Retrieval'.

-Currently this project does not make use of an API for retrieving audio.
+Kay 1.0 does not make use of an API for retrieving audio.
 FreeSound offers an API for the retrieval of specific and related sounds[@freesound].
-The idea of incorporating an API would make for dynamic sound retrieval for attaching multiple sound profiles to a specific object; however, the poor quality of a large percentage of sounds available via FreeSound API did not validate a decision to include it in this project.
+The idea of incorporating an API would make for dynamic sound retrieval for attaching multiple sound profiles to a specific object; however, the poor quality of a large percentage of sounds available via FreeSound API did not validate a decision to include it at this present time.
 An alternate decision was made to store audio files in a local directory.
 The files are sourced from two royalty free sound effect libraries, Zapsplat[@zapsplat] and AudioHero[@audiohero].

 The decision of placing a 2 second gap between the triggering of each audio sample was an instinctual and intuitive one.
 After researching the motive behind this subconscious decision it was uncovered that there appears to be an agreed upon standard from the 1980s regarding the 2 second default gap between audio tracks on a CD.
 Although multiple forums contain arguments as to whether the standard was really a standard at all, it is said that "In 1980 Philips and Sony produced their Red Book, which laid down all the standards for compact discs"[@bbc].
 In its online manual "Splitting a recording into separate tracks", Audacity reference the 2 second gap advising to "add the standard 2-second gap between each track" while exporting multiple tracks to a CD[@audacity].